mooncfrat2019/vk-callback-bot-sample/README.md

 ## Run
 To run it there several ways:

 1. Heroku.
 One of the best cheap ways fo test.
 Now there 0 cost.
-All you need, is to select Heroku Gradle prebuild settin, push code to repository and properly define envs.
+All you need, is to select Heroku Gradle prebuild setting, push code to repository and properly define envs.

 2. If you own some server or paid cloud account, you can use Docker (sample of working Dockerfile is in project root).
+Also you can start project with script `start.sh`.

 3. Run on VPS/VDS like instance with dradle/gradlew.

 Tested with JDK 11